KimCuong1804s/yaho_coding_challenge/README.md

 - When reach the limit data, widget 'No more data' will show up at the bottom.

-- Pull to refresh to refresh data to page 1 only.
+- Pull to refresh to reset data to first page only.

 - cached_network_image lib is used for cache and show place holder for user's avatar.